Overview

 - Electrical: To avoid electrical damage (which is not considered a manufacturer's defect), please acquire and install a single-outlet surge suppressor rated at 1080 joules or higher.
 A surge without protection can damage a grinder at the power switch, the capacitor, the motor, or the wiring.

 - Burr cleaning: For routine maintenance of the grinding burrs, we recommend using grinder cleaning agents.
-We do not recommend any removal of the burrs or the burr carrier for cleaning (unless absolutely necessary) as re-assembly can cause damage.
+We do not recommend any removal of the burrs or the burr carrier for cleaning (unless necessary) as re-assembly can cause damage.
+If the grinder chamber is dis-assembled, the warranty is voided for any damages that result.
+It is important to always remove all coffee grinds from the threads of the burr carrier and the grinding chamber.

 Reviews